 Vignetting

-When shooting full frame vignetting is pretty bad wide open and even at f4.
-By f5.6 it’s looking pretty good and by f8 it clears up very nicely.
-If you were to shoot APS-C, the vingetting wouldn’t really be much of an issue, although you would still see it wide open.
+When shooting full-frame vignetting, it is pretty bad wide open and even at f4.ย By f5.6, it’s looking pretty good, and by f8, it clears up very nicely.
+If you were to shoot APS-C, the vignetting wouldn’t really be much of an issue, although you would still see it wide open.

-Using the lens is pretty straight forward, there is no aperture presets like found on some of the Helios and other m42 lenses to annoy you, there is also no click aperture.
+Using the lens is pretty straightforward; there are no aperture presets like those found on some of the Helios and other m42 lenses to annoy you, and there is also no click aperture.
 Everything is smooth solid, although I personally prefer click apertures.

 The only tricky thing is adjusting the aperture.
-The aperture ring is on the very front of the lens, and turning it will instead spin the focus since they are part of the same section of the lens.
+The aperture ring is on the very front of the lens, and turning it will instead spin the focus since they are part of the same lens section.
 So you have to adjust the aperture with two hands.
-One hand to hold the focus in place, and the other to spin just the aperture ring.
+One hand is used to hold the focus in place, and the other is used to spin just the aperture ring.

-As far as compensating for any technical flaws, you don’t have to worry about much when shooting APS-C except the flaring.
-When shooting full frame, you need to be conscious of your edges, and be aware that they will be soft and if you plan on correcting the vignetting especially if you’re shooting wide open – it’s a several stop exposure lift.
+When shooting APS-C, you don’t have to worry about much when compensating for any technical flaws except the flaring.
+When shooting full frame, you need to be conscious of your edges and be aware that they will be soft.
+If you plan on correcting the vignetting, especially if you’re shooting wide open, it’s a several-stop exposure lift.
 I also haven’t really noticed any issues with distortion that are worth noting.

 Industar 50mm f3.5 Review | Bottom Line

-This doesn’t mean you can’t take great pictures even on a full frame Sony A7rII.
+This doesn’t mean you can’t takeย great pictures, even on a full-frame Sony A7rII.
 You just have to learn the characteristics of the lens and work with them.
-Just avoid framing anything that needs to be detailed too close to the edges and be mindful of the vignetting and flaring.
+Avoid framing anything that needs to be detailed too close to the edges, and be mindful of vignetting and flaring.

 Where to buy the lens